RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I have spent more time trying to get Windows not update than I've spent actively trying to keep my system in a working state.Of course I suspect many other people do this and it results in many systems being out of date because the users became so frustrated with Windows update that they turned it off somehow.

 I have lost a significant amount of data due to Windows update.
 I absolutely despise it.
+It's decided to restart when I step away from my computer while a long-running process is going, causing me to lose hours of data.
+It's put my computer in a restart loop because an update failed.

 I have also had to reinstall Windows twice because Windows update installed something that caused my video card drivers to not operate correctly, and of course I was unable to fix it because the settings that controlled us were in a binary format and I was unable to edit them in safe mode without the drivers running.